That time the Danish cartoons angered Muslims and caused violent riots around the world

 The end result – not good…

-In the end, both sides have taken advantage of the situation.
-The United States is using the outrageousness of the Muslims response to the cartoons as a propaganda strike against Iran.
+In the end, both sides have taken advantage of a sad situation.
+The United States is using the outrageousness of the radical Muslims response to the cartoons as a propaganda point against Iran.
 Radical Muslim groups are using the incident to incite violence and emotionalism in the Muslim community, most likely in preparation for additional terrorists’ attacks.
 In the end, history has proven that both sides will ultimately lose…

 Muhammad standing on a cloud, greeting dead suicide bombers with “Stop Stop vi er løbet tør for Jomfruer!” (“Stop, stop, we have run out of virgins!”), an allusion to the promised reward to martyrs.
 Not sure how offensive this is to Muslims but Westerners are hard pressed to find this one offensive (and even consider it the funniest of the 12 cartoons).